-This course would be suitable for anyone studying subjects such as history or English that want to broaden their knowledge in these areas, or those that are passionate about history that did not choose it as an A level subject.
+This course would be suitable for anyone studying subjects such as history or English that want to broaden their knowledge in these areas, or those who are passionate about history and did not choose it as an A level subject.

 Modern history - The changing face of Europe

 In the current political climate, Europe is central to debate and divides opinions.
 However, what were the foundations of this?
 Discover three fascinating periods in European history:

 - The Holy Roman Empire - was it Holy, Roman or an Empire?